wcgordon1/TustinRecruiting/src/content/jobs/bol-saas-bdr-id-bf0938.md

 ---
 position: Business Development Representative
 description: >-
-  Bola AI is seeking a motivated **Business Development Representative (BDR)** to join our sales team in **Irvine, CA**.
-As an on-site BDR, you will play a critical role in driving growth by identifying potential clients, initiating conversations, and qualifying leads for the sales team.
-This entry-level role is perfect for someone eager to jumpstart their career in SaaS sales within a fast-paced, high-energy environment.
+  Bola AI is seeking a motivated Business Development Representative (BDR) to join our sales team in Irvine, CA. As an onsite BDR, you will play a critical role in driving growth by identifying potential clients, initiating conversations, and qualifying leads for the sales team.
+This entrylevel role is perfect for someone eager to jumpstart their career in SaaS sales within a fastpaced, highenergy environment.
+Responsibilities  Research and identify potential clients within the dental and healthcare industries.
+Reach out to prospects through cold calls, emails, and social media to generate leads.

-  ### Responsibilities - Research and identify potential clients within the
+  Qualify leads and schedule product demos for the Account Executive team.
-  dental and healthcare industries.   - Reach out to prospects through cold calls, emails, and social media to generate leads.   - Qualify leads and schedule product demos for the Account Executive team.   - Maintain accurate records of prospecting activities in the CRM system.   - Collaborate with the marketing team to execute targeted campaigns.   - Stay updated on Bola AI’s products, industry trends, and competitors.
+  Maintain accurate records of prospecting activities in the CRM system.

-  ### Qualifications - Bachelor’s degree in Business, Marketing, or a related
+  Collaborate with the marketing team to execute targeted campaigns.
+Stay updated on Bola AI’s products, industry trends, and competitors.
-  field (preferred).   - Excellent verbal and written communication skills.   - Strong interpersonal skills and a results-driven attitude.   - Ability to thrive in a fast-paced, team-oriented environment.   - Previous experience in sales or customer-facing roles is a plus.   - Familiarity with CRM tools like Salesforce or HubSpot is advantageous.
+  Qualifications  Bachelor’s degree in Business, Marketing, or a related field (preferred).
+Excellent verbal and written communication skills.
+Strong interpersonal skills and a resultsdriven attitude.
+Ability to thrive in a fastpaced, teamoriented environment.
+Previous experience in sales or customerfacing roles is a plus.
+Familiarity with CRM tools like Salesforce or HubSpot is advantageous.
 location: 'Irvine, CA'
 team: Artificial Intelligence
 datePosted: '2024-12-28T11:35:02.756Z'